OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 *Git User Setup*
 ++++++++++++++++

-If you have not previously used git on a particular machine where you intend to work with git repositories, you should follow the instructions `here`__ to set your username, email, and API token.
+If you have not previously used Git on a particular machine where you intend to work with Git repositories, you should follow the instructions `here`__ to set your username, email, and API token.